Make an Appointment: [email protected] | 806-687-5413

 Find Relief from PTSD With a Therapist in Lubbock

 If you or a loved one is struggling with PTSD, you don’t have to face it alone.
 Journeys Counseling Center in Lubbock, TX, is here to provide the care, understanding, and tools you need to move forward.
-Contact us today to schedule your first trauma therapy appointment and start your journey to reclaiming peace.
+Contact us today to schedule your first trauma therapy appointment.
+Or if you have additional questions about PTSD therapy in Lubbock, the team at Journeys Counseling Center is here to help guide you every step of the way.